GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 1. Navigate into your bucket
 2. Click upload file and select your CSV.
 (You can also drag and drop the file to upload.)

-## Create your table with the Cloud Bigtable Tool (CBT)
+## Create your table with cbt

-Follow the steps in [CBT quickstart](https://cloud.google.com/bigtable/docs/quickstart-cbt) to create a Cloud Bigtable instance and install the tool.
+Follow the steps in [cbt quickstart](https://cloud.google.com/bigtable/docs/quickstart-cbt) to create a Cloud Bigtable instance and install the tool.

 Once cbt is set up, run these commands to create a table and column family